SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ***

-## Using the Prepopulate Form Field
+## Using the *prefillValue* Form Field

+The *prefillValue* form field allows you to:

+- Prepopulate form field on the SPA side.
+- Populate the field with any available SPA asset which is exposed for that purpose (user, cart, claim, etc.)
+- Adjust/override an already provided mechanism and add new logic on top of that.

 Let's assume you want to prepopulate the "Title" field on the Personal Details form.
 You want to use the existing user data, located in the "User" state in FSA SPA.

 First, you need to adjust the Personal Details form, and add JSON configuration to the "Title" field.

-A JSON example that illustrates this:
+The following JSON example illustrates this:

 ```typescript
 {